Distributed-Validators-Synctems/sputnik-school-testnet-4.1/testnet_planning.md

 - Make a detailed thread on Twitter about incorrect props, what number you missed, what does it mean and make a PR to the `tweets` directory of this repo.

-`5 points =  5000 atom for everyone who provides a peer.`
+`5 points =  5000 atom for everyone who provides a tweet url.`

 ---